The lattice of varieties of monoids

-However, interest in the lattice $\mathbb{MON}$ has recently grown significantly.
-Since 2018, the articles~\cite{Gusev-18a,Gusev-18b,Gusev-19,Gusev-20,Gusev-arx1,Gusev-arx2,Gusev-Lee-20,Gusev-Sapir_O-21+,Gusev-Vernikov-18,Gusev-Vernikov-21+,Jackson-Lee-18,Zhang-Luo-arx} which are fully or partially devoted to this subject have appeared.
-In view of the amount of information on the lattice $\mathbb{MON}$ accumulated to date, the time seems ripe to survey these results and discuss directions of further research.
+Recently, interest in the lattice $\mathbb{MON}$ has grown significantly.
+Since 2018, many results that are fully or partially devoted to this lattice have been established \cite{Gusev-18a,Gusev-18b,Gusev-19,Gusev-20a,Gusev-20b,Gusev-22+a,Gusev-22+b,Gusev-arx,Gusev-Lee-20,Gusev-Lee-21,Gusev-Li_Y-Zhang-arx,Gusev-Sapir_O-22,Gusev-Vernikov-18,Gusev-Vernikov-21,Jackson-Lee-18,Jackson-Zhang-21,Lee-22+,Zhang-Luo-arx}.
+In view of the large amount of information on the lattice $\mathbb{MON}$ accumulated to date, the time seems ripe to survey these results and discuss directions of further research.
 The present article aims to achieve these goals.
 To this end, it is natural to rely on the much richer experience in studying the lattice $\mathbb{SEM}$.
-In~\cite{Shevrin-Vernikov-Volkov-09}, three main directions of research of this lattice were identified: \begin{itemize} \item[(i)] examining properties of the whole lattice $\mathbb{SEM}$ and the structure of its wide and important sublattices; \item[(ii)] characterizing varieties with given properties of their subvariety lattices; \item[(iii)] describing varieties that occupy, in a sense, a distinctive position in the lattice $\mathbb{SEM}$. \end{itemize} Returning to study of the lattice $\mathbb{MON}$, we note that today there are both significant advances and numerous open problems in the ``monoid versions'' of all three aforementioned directions.
+In Shevrin \textit{et~al.}\@~\cite{Shevrin-Vernikov-Volkov-09}, three main directions of research of $\mathbb{SEM}$ were proposed: \begin{itemize} \item[(i)] examine properties of the whole lattice $\mathbb{SEM}$ and the structure of its important sublattices; \item[(ii)] characterize varieties with given properties of their subvariety lattices; \item[(iii)] describe varieties that occupy, in a sense, a distinctive position in $\mathbb{SEM}$. \end{itemize} In the study of the lattice $\mathbb{MON}$, we note that presently, there are both significant advances and numerous open problems in the ``monoid versions'' of all three aforementioned directions.

-The amount of information on the structure of the lattice $\mathbb{MON}$ available to date is still relatively small.
-This allows us to mention all articles known to us that are, partially or fully, within the scope of the survey.
+Since the amount of information on the structure of the lattice $\mathbb{MON}$ available to date is still relatively small, we are able to mention all articles known to us that are, partially or fully, within the scope of the survey.

-While organizing this survey, we found a number of natural open questions that were not difficult to answer using existing results and already developed techniques.
+While organizing this survey, we found a number of natural open questions that were not difficult to answer using existing results and techniques.
 All such results are included in the survey with explicit proofs as a rule or, sometimes, with explanation on how they can be deduced from known results.

 The structure of the article is outlined in the table of contents.
-The article consists of an introduction and nine sections.
-These sections are grouped into three parts which correspond to the three directions of research mentioned above.
+The article consists of ten sections.
+Sections~\ref{init}--\ref{definable} are grouped into three parts which correspond to the three research directions in (i)--(iii) above.